Abhirambvss/HelloWorld-API/README.md

     This runs the app in the development mode.\
     Open [http://localhost:3000](http://localhost:3000) to view it in your browser.\
       The page will reload when you make changes.\
-      You may also see any lint errors in the console.
+      You may also see any lint errors in the console.\
+      This site is deployed on netlify and can be accessed at :[https://hello-world-api.netlify.app/](https://hello-world-api.netlify.app/)

 ## 2.API